werfyg/astar-docs/docs/wasm/stack/smart-contract-wasm.md

 [ink!
 3.0 Blog Post by Parity](https://www.parity.io/blog/ink-3-0-paritys-rust-based-language-gets-a-major-update)

 ##### Loading from storage weight
-In order to prevent from theoretical PoV attack, as contract's WASM blob should be loaded from storage to be sent via network for state changes validation (included into PoV), a [weight per byte](https://github.com/paritytech/substrate/blob/97ae6be11b0132224a05634c508417f048894670/frame/contracts/src/lib.rs#L331-L350) of code is charged when loading a contract from storage.
+In order to prevent theoretical PoV attacks as the contract's WASM blob is loaded from storage to be sent via the network for a state change validation (included into PoV), a [weight per byte](https://github.com/paritytech/substrate/blob/97ae6be11b0132224a05634c508417f048894670/frame/contracts/src/lib.rs#L331-L350) of code is charged when loading a contract from storage.

 ### Execution Engine

-Pallet-contracts uses [wasmi](https://github.com/paritytech/wasmi) as a wasm-interpreter to execute the smart-contract Wasm blob.
-Even though there is a faster JIT interpreter like [wasmtime](https://github.com/bytecodealliance/wasmtime) used in the native runtime, smart contracts are an untrusted environment and that’s why the high degree of correctness of wasmi makes it the best option.
+Pallet-contracts use [wasmi](https://github.com/paritytech/wasmi) as a wasm-interpreter to execute the smart-contract Wasm blob.
+Even though there are faster JIT interpreters like [wasmtime](https://github.com/bytecodealliance/wasmtime) used in the native runtime, smart contracts are an untrusted environment and require a high degree of correctness.
+This makes wasmi the current best option.

 ### Two-step Deployment of Contracts

-The contract code (Wasm blob) and the contract address and storage are decoupled from each other.
+Note that the contract code (Wasm blob), the contract address, and storage are decoupled from each other.
 To deploy a non-existing contract on-chain:

 1. First, upload the Wasm contract on-chain (every contract Wasm code has a `code_hash` as an identifier).
 2. Second, instantiate the contract - it will create an address and storage for that contract.